sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   * [Fremont Brewery](http://www.fremontbrewing.com/welcome) - Family-owned craft brewery, founded 2009.
   * [Paseo](http://www.paseoseattle.com/) - Fremont Caribbean restaurant.
 Also has a location in Ballard.
   * [Nectar Lounge](http://www.nectarlounge.com/) - Fremont lounge, offers live music, martinis, food, and atmosphere.
+* Downtown:
+  * [GameWorks](http://www.gameworks.com/locations/seattle-washington) - Mostly known for its amazing selection of arcade games, the new gaming lounge is a great place to hang out if you need the power of a fast PC / gaming system at a fair price, without bringing all of your stuff with you.
+  * [Italian Family Pizza](http://www.yelp.ca/biz/italian-family-pizza-seattle) - Mom-and-Pop-owned Italian pizza restaurant.
+Great quality pizza with a family-friendly atmosphere.

 Akshay lived in Capitol Hill (W2015), and really enjoyed all it had to offer.
 Here's some stuff he liked:
   * [Witness](http://witnessbar.com/) - Southern-style bar, Akshay looooves their Chicken and Waffles (W2015).
 Be sure to go to Saturday night sermon (9 PM).